 - Collect information on realistic salary expectations.
 Our office is available to assist you.

-- Update and tweak your resume one last time and have it critiqued by the Job Placement Center.
+- Update and tweak your resume one last time and have it critiqued by the Applied Learning and Career Center.

 - Draft a cover letter and have it critiqued.
 See the "Job Search Handbook" for advice and examples.